 Blues Guitar Method 2 – This course picks up where the Blues Guitar Method left off.
 You will learn exactly which notes that will sound great when improvising over each chord in the 12 bar blues.
 After completing this course you will have the knowledge that will give you many unique options of what you can play when presented with a 12 bar blues progression.
 You will see the fretboard in a totally new way which will allow you limitless improvisational ideas if you work through and do the training.

-Courses for Learning Rhythm Guitar
+Learning Rhythm Guitar

 I recommend you start with the courses below for learning how to play blues rhythm guitar.
 They are listed below in the order you should work through them in.